knight42/enhancements/keps/sig-api-machinery/2211-strip-managed-fields-server-side/README.md

 ## Summary

 ManagedFields is used to keep track of who has changed a field of an object, and Server-side Apply relies on such information.
-While the managedFields is beneficial to resolving conflicts on updates, it is a bit verbose to many users because this field could be quite large and generally users are not interested in this information.
+While the managedFields is beneficial to resolving conflicts on updates, it is a bit verbose to many users and controllers because this field could be quite large and generally users and controllers are not interested in such information.
+In addition, the bandwidth usage and size of internal caches could be significantly affected due to the additional managedFields.

-This KEP is proposing stripping the managedFields on the server-side when users request objects to make the response less verbose.
+This KEP is proposing stripping the managedFields on the server-side when clients request objects to make the response less verbose and save the amount of data that needs to be transferred.

 ## Motivation